Legal guide for company directors and CEOs in the Czech Republic

 In the case of a limited liability company:

-• a director is appointed at the general meeting, or by a written resolution of the shareholder(s)
+• a director is appointed by the general meeting, or by a written resolution of the shareholder(s)

 • the memorandum of association must include the precise number of directors.